 5. What is a Deadlock and how can it be resolved?

-Answer: A deadlock is a circular wait where threads are stuck waiting for each other's resources.
-Resolve it by ensuring a strict global lock ordering, using timeouts, or minimizing lock scope.
+A deadlock is a circular wait where threads are stuck waiting for each other's resources.